Fumohouse/godot-luau-script/README.md

 ## Disclaimer

-* This is a work in progress.
-* Most things are not functional yet.
+* Some editor functionality is still not implemented (mostly analysis/autocomplete support) and won't be for some time.
 * Security is not guaranteed.
 * (Potentially major) breaking changes will happen often and whenever necessary.